See Also

 When it comes to the stars, it's easy to put them on a pedestal.
 Many people have favorite celebs whom they struggle to believe could do anything wrong.
 In reality, of course, famous people make mistakes just like everyone else.
 And just like everyone else, when those mistakes hurt other people, they have to apologize.

-More often than not, when a mistake is made in public, the apology is issued in public.
-Check out this gallery for some of the most memorable celeb-on-celeb public apologies.
+Check out this gallery for the most memorable celeb-on-celeb public apologies.

 RECOMMENDED FOR YOU